-Doctor W and his team have spent many years researching GSD.
-He has achieved many things and received many prizes.
+Doctor Weinstein has spent many years researching on GSD gene therapy together with Professor Youngmok Lee.
+They have achieved many things and received many prizes.
 Unfortunately, being a rare disease with a low number of patients, most research companies are not interested since they may not have too much profit out of it.
 This is why a lot of support and funds are urgently needed for research, especially for GSD type 1b, which is even rarer than the others.

 One of the main research projects is the “gene therapy”.
 In my case, it is in vivo somatic gene therapy to treat the glucose problem and ex vivo to treat neutropenia.